InseeFrLab/funcamp-r-windows-grimoire-launcher/README.md

     - RStudio
 - START_grimoire.hta

+Comments :
-START_grimoire.hta is a frontend with shortcuts to grimoire tutorials.
+- START_grimoire.hta is a frontend with shortcuts to grimoire tutorials.
 Reference file is hosted in current git repo.

-Grimoire subfolder contains materials necessary to the frontend (picts and R program).
+- Grimoire subfolder contains materials necessary to the frontend (picts and R program).
 Reference files in this subfolder are hosted in current git repo.

-R subfolder contains portable version of R. All necessary packages are included - as well as funcampR package.
+- R subfolder contains portable version of R. All necessary packages are included - as well as funcampR package.
 Reference files are prepared by hand.

-RStudio subfolder contains portable version of Rstudio.
+- RStudio subfolder contains portable version of Rstudio.
 Reference files are prepared by hand.

 ## Installation